Beyond Binary: Turning Partial Success into Dense Verifiable Rewards for Reinforcement Learning in Code Generation: Method

-To integrate the two notions of reward design detailed in Section \ref{method:partial success} and \ref{method:anchor}, VeRPO employs a dual-level advantage estimation framework.
-At the turn-level, we compute a turn relative advantage using the localized $R^{turn}(\tau_i, t)$ as:
+\paragraph{Unified Advantage Optimization.} To combine the two reward signals in a unified policy update, VeRPO constructs a local and a global advantage, and fuses them into a turn-level training objective.
+For the local reward, we collect all turn-level partial-success rewards within the rollout group as \( G(\mathcal{G}_x) = \{R^{turn}(\tau_i,t) \mid \tau_i\in\mathcal{G}_x,\ 1\le t\le |\tau_i|\}, \) and define the local relative advantage as

-and at the trajectory level, a trajectory relative advantage is derived from the global $\tilde{R}^{traj}(\tau_{i})$:
+At the trajectory level, we compute a global relative advantage from the decayed outcome reward:

-where $F_{\operatorname{norm}}$ is the normalization factor.
-While the standard GRPO defaults to $F_{\text{norm}} = \operatorname{std}$, this normalization introduces task-level difficulty bias, where low-variance groups (e.g., trivial or hard tasks) result in inflated advantage estimates during policy updates.
-To ensure stability across varying task difficulties, we set a constant normalization factor $F_{\text{norm}} = 1$, which yields an unbiased estimator to mitigate variance issues \cite{liu2025understandingr1-zero-likeTraining}.

-We then integrate the trajectory- and turn-level advantages into a unified advantage function.
-The combined advantage for a specific turn $t$ in trajectory $\tau_i$ is defined as:
+We then broadcast the trajectory-level advantage to each turn and combine it with the local advantage:

-where $\beta \in \mathbb{R}_{\ge 0}$ is a hyperparameter balancing the contribution of the two advantages.
-The trajectory-level advantage $A^{traj}(\tau_i)$ anchors the global optimization, ensuring policy updates adhere to end-to-end functional correctness, while the turn-level advantage $A^{turn}(\tau_i, t)$ enriches the learning signal with dense feedback from local partial success to navigate intermediate states.
-Finally, the policy optimization objective of VeRPO is formalized as:
+where \(\beta \ge 0\) controls the contribution of the two advantages.
+The trajectory-level advantage $A^{traj}(\tau_i)$ anchors the global optimization, ensuring policy updates adhere to end-to-end functional correctness, while the turn-level advantage $A^{turn}(\tau_i, t)$ enriches the learning signal with dense feedback from local partial success.
+Finally, VeRPO optimizes the policy with a clipped group-based objective using the unified turn-level advantage $A(\tau_i,t)$; the full objective is provided in Appendix~\ref{app:verpo_objective}.